 It’s been an important place historically for the Muslim community with great architecture.
 The mosque is bright and makes you feel calm and in peace when you are around.
 Be sure to respect the dress code and the believers.
 It is located in the center of Shkodra and it’s easy to find.

-You can learn more about what to do in Shkodra here.
+You can learn more about what to do in Albania and Shkodra here.

 Read more about the Bunkers of Albania here.